 Industrial Production in Malaysia averaged 2.33 percent from 2007 until 2021, reaching an all time high of 50.10 percent in April of 2021 and a record low of -32 percent in April of 2020.
 This page provides - Malaysia Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Malaysia Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Industrial Production in Malaysia is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Malaysia to stand at 3.20 in 12 months time.
-In the long-term, the Malaysia Industrial Production is projected to trend around 4.80 percent in 2020, according to our econometric models.
+Industrial Production in Malaysia is expected to be 4.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malaysia Industrial Production is projected to trend around 5.00 percent in 2022 and 4.80 percent in 2023, according to our econometric models.